Azaima-Asghar/Kickstarter-Analysis/README.md

 One of the factors that also affects the success of the fundraising campaign is the length of the campaign, the campaigns with a length of 30 days did far better than the campaigns that lasted longer.

+# Summary

-Over all Louise should try to keep a realistic goal amount she wants to raise for her play "Fever" from the fundraising campaign to have greater chances of success.
+Louise should try to keep a realistic goal amount she wants to raise for her play "Fever" from the fundraising campaign to have greater chances of success.
 She should also make her campaign to have a shorter length and she should aim to launch her fundraising campaign in summer time.
 This will increase the probability that Louise will have a successful campaign.